Table of Contents

 Amulets |

-The Decline of Indus Valley Civilization
+Causes of Decline of the Indus Valley Civilization

 The reason for the decline of the Indus Valley Civilization remains a subject of intense debate among historians and archaeologists.
 While the exact causes are not definitively known, several theories have been proposed to explain the decline of this once-thriving civilization around 1900 BCE.